 1. AmazonBasics – Adjustable height dual monitor stand

-- Dual side-by-side monitor arm adjusts effortlessly for easy use; easy viewing no need to toggle between applications
+- Side-by-side monitors promote easy viewing; no need to toggle between applications

-- Arms extend and retract, tilt (70 degrees back to 5 degrees forward) for an ergonomic reading angle, and rotate from landscape to portrait mode
+- Adjusts easily; arms extend and retract, tilt (70 degrees back to 5 degrees forward) for an ergonomic reading angle, and rotate from landscape to portrait mode

 Amazon Basics Adjustable height dual monitor stand works with nearly all LCD monitors up to 27 inches and supports several configurations.
 Based on the discussion in Amazon, people have managed to install larger screens than 27 inches to the adjustable height dual monitor stand.
 The largest screen according to the discussion being 40 inches.
 However, most of the larger screens that the users have installed have ranged somewhere between 32 and 34 inches.

 Screens can be both horizontally and vertically side by side.
 For a seamless transition between both (especially when gaming), we recommend combining two edgeless monitors.

 The AmazonBasics adjustable height dual monitor stand can be installed in two ways.
 You can either use the clamp and attach it to the edge of the desk or use the mount.
 Cables can be neatly organized under the arms for a tidy appearance, or you can even hook up a wireless computer monitor to rid yourself of that problem.

 How to adjust the monitor height